rdlfcode/alpha_vantage/README.md

 User configurable prediction horizon, defaulting to 90 days.

 All of the main metrics for both investing and model accuracy should be stored.
-RMSE will be the default for comparing model accuracy, and I would like a combination of alpha (compared to S&P) and Sharpe ratio for portfolio metrics.
+MAPE will be the default for comparing model accuracy, and I would like a combination of alpha (compared to S&P) and Sharpe ratio for portfolio metrics.

 I've thought about hyper-tuning ranges, and I think it would be smart to have it intelligently set it.
 By this I mean if the optimal value is within 10% of the start or end of the range, increase or reduce it by 50%, this way it adapts to other changed parameters which could make the optimal value out of range.